Christchurch: The Garden City

 TranzAlpine.
 Train ride over amazing landscapes and scenic views.
 It’s a half day ride from Christchurch to Greymouth over the distance of about 245 km.
 Very popular route.
 Ferrymead Heritage Park.
 Heritage museum complex with 1900s style buildings, old machinery and trains and offering train rides.
 Located on the southeast outskirts of Christchurch.
 Quake City.
 A unique attraction presenting events from 2010-2011 earthquakes by fist hand stories and exhibits.
 Part of the Canterbury museum exhibit space.

-From other attractions we recommend: Victoria Park, Bridge of Remembrance, Quail Island and Christchurch Adventure Park.
+From other attractions in Christchurch we recommend: Victoria Park, Bridge of Remembrance, Quail Island and Christchurch Adventure Park.

 Top things to do in Christchurch